Zatch Bell! Movie 2: Attack of Mechavulcan: Plot

-The movie begins with a mysterious figure, Dr. M2, rallying a group of robots that he calls Death Mechanics (which all look like gigantic robotic blue versions of Vulcan, a plastic box with wooden sticks for arms that Kiyomaro Takamine "gifted" to Gash).
+The film begins with a mysterious figure, Dr. M2, rallying a group of robots that he calls Death Mechanics (which all look like gigantic robotic blue versions of Vulcan, a plastic box with wooden sticks for arms that Kiyomaro Takamine "gifted" to Gash).
 He orders one of the units, Death 18, to kidnap Kiyomaro.

 Meanwhile, Kiyomaro is rushing to get to the bus for Coast School, since he slept in late.
 He leaves Gash behind, who chases after Kiyomaro.
 During the chase, Vulcan, who Gash brought along with him, is partially broken.
 Stuck in a tree and unable to stop Kiyomaro, Gash asks him if he'll at least fix Vulcan, but Kiyomaro says that he'll "make him a new one".
 As Kiyomaro tries to chase the already-moving bus down, his friends spot him and try to tell the others to stop the bus.
 However, while they're not paying attention, Death 18 swoops down from the sky and abducts Kiyomaro, carrying him away and leaving his friends baffled.
 Once Kiyomaro arrives at Dr. M2's lab, he is contained inside an orange bubble.
 Dr. M2 then orders Death 18 to go down and distract Gash to keep him away from Kiyomaro by making Gash think that he's his friend.

 As Gash walks home, he thinks about the previous versions, or "generations", of Vulcan that had been ruined in the past (leading up to the third that he currently had), and how they are all important friends of his.
 Screaming out that Kiyomaro's an idiot, Naomi, the local bully, believes that Gash was talking about her, so she starts pummeling him.
 However, Death 18 comes down from the sky and interrupts her.
 As he's about to harm Naomi, Gash realizes that he looks just like Vulcan, and tells him not to hurt Naomi.
 Naomi runs off and Death 18 fixes Gash's Vulcan.
 Gash thinks that Death 18 is another Vulcan that Kiyomaro built, and calls him "Yondaime", or "Fourth Generation".
 Gash and Vulcan then ride in Yondaime's giant mouth into town.